Peach: In culture

-Korea

-As recorded by the traveller Isabella Bird in 1898, wands made of peach wood are used in parts of Korean shamanism.
-During the third part of an exorcism ritual for malevolent spirits a wand made of an eastern branch of a peach tree is used.
-Originating from Daoism, the peach is one of ten symbols of longevity used in Korean art.

-An important piece of Korean art features the peach.
-Dream Journey to the Peach Blossom Land is the only existing signed and dated work by An Kyŏn.
+As recorded by the traveller Isabella Bird in 1898, wands of peach wood are used in Korean shamanism.
+Originating from Daoism, the peach is a symbol of longevity in Korean art.
+Dream Journey to the Peach Blossom Land is the only existing signed and dated artwork by An Kyŏn.
 It depicts the imagined utopian Peach Blossom Land from a fable by the Chinese poet Tao Yuanming.